 How many kegels have you done today?
-What about this week, or this month?
+What about this past month?
 Is it the only exercise you’re doing to tackle premature ejaculation, or are you combining it with other techniques?

 As much as I wish that kegels were enough to tackle premature ejaculation, I’ve come to believe that they probably aren’t for most guys.
-And not only that, they are far trickier to get right than seems fair.
+And not only that, they are harder to get right than you might expect.

 Surely you should just be able to do a few hundred a day and you’ll last longer in bed?
 Not true, sadly.
 And this is an important point to understand, especially if you put your heart and soul into everything you do.